PanelAlpha Documentation

 3. Select Import Existing WordPress Instance.

-Import is automatically assigned to the default main service (#1), so no service-selection step is shown.
+Import is automatically assigned to the default service (#1), so no service-selection step is shown.

 # Enter WordPress URL